Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Without further ado, here are my favorite Castlevania soundtrack remixes from the past 30 years.
 This list includes both the ones released by Konami and "indie" mixes by the many astonishing talents found on YouTube.

 10. Vampire Hunter (Remixed in Dracula X Chronicles)

-To be honest, I’ve never been particularly fond of Vampire Hunter i.e. the signature Castlevania Soundtrack.
+To be honest, I’ve never been particularly fond of Vampire Hunter, i.e., the representative Castlevania Soundtrack.

 It’s iconic.
 It’s definitely also catchy; the melody has been permanently stuck in my head since 1986.

-But I’ve never loved the tune, or even hummed it; that’s is, not till I heard this arrangement in Dracula X Chronicles.
+But I’ve never loved the tune or even hummed it. that is, not till I heard this arrangement in Dracula X Chronicles.

 9. Tragic Prince (Remixed As Pitiful Scion in Harmony of Despair)

 Tragic Prince from Castlevania: Symphonic of the Night has long been one of the most beloved Castlevania soundtracks.
 Correspondingly, that makes it one of the toughest tunes to remix.
 Just what do you do to avoid losing the poignant energy of the original composition?